stpinkie/stpinkie/README.md

 a Devrel for [Polkadot](https://polkadot.com/) under [OpenGuild](https://openguild.wtf),

-The Developer Relations weirdo at [ZKcandy Foundation](https://candyfoundation.xyz),
+former Developer Relations weirdo at [ZKcandy Foundation](https://candyfoundation.xyz),

 and the Chief of [Project SEAPonyCon](https://about.seaponycon.com).